pastacheesecake/Machine-Learning-Magic/README.md

 ```
 * *Profit?*

-**Note: It's completely possible to do all this in a big script and cut all the pickle fairy dust but if you're dealing with lots of books, it's gonna take a lot of time though so up to you tbh**
+**Note: It's completely possible to do all this in a big script and cut all the pickle fairy dust but if you're dealing with lots of books, it's gonna take a lot of time so up to you bb**

 ## Narrative